tacaswell/build_the_world/README.md

    do regularly run the test suites of the projects I work on day-to-day (Matplotlib, h5py, and the [bluesky suite](https://blueskyproject.io)) which covers the parts of the upstream code _I_ care most about.
-5. **Does this work on \<platform\>?**: I have only ever run this on an up-to-date Arch Linux machine, so I have no idea!
+5. **Does this work on \<platform\>?**: I have only ever run this on an up-to-date Arch Linux machine and an up-to-date OSX M1 machine, so I have no idea!
+Given the changes I had to make to get it to run on OSX, I would expect significant changes to work on Windows, but a fair chance of working on other *nix.
 6. **How long does this take to build?**: A while!
-It is about 2 hours on a 4th gen I7.
+It is about the order of an hour (with ccache) on both an Apple M1 and 12th gen i7.
 7. **Could some of these build steps be done in parallel?**: Yes, but so far kicking this off and either doing other work or walking away has worked well enough for me.